cybertractorchallenge/cybertractorchallenge_site/content/en/static/sponsor_packages.md

 #### $9,999 or less
 Thank you for your contribution towards the annual event.
 You may send one guest on Tuesday and will be listed on the event sponsor board.

-If you wish to sponsor the 2024 CyberTractor Challenge, please complete the attached sponsorship agreement and email the completed form to: [amelia@cybertractorchallenge.org](mailto:amelia@cybertractorchallenge.org).
+If you wish to sponsor the 2024 CyberTractor Challenge please email [amelia@cybertractorchallenge.org](mailto:amelia@cybertractorchallenge.org).
 Registration information will be sent upon receipt of the agreement and again once we are ready to receive donations.